Skip to main content

 *Exchange students visiting for less than six months may not require a study permit.
 You may also need to get a visa.

-Government of Ontario Update
+Government of Ontario update

 As of January 22, 2024 international students entering an undergraduate program will receive an Attestation Letter that must be submitted with their study permit application.
 If you submitted your new study permit application prior to January 22, 2024 there will be no change in the process and your application will be reviewed without requiring an Attestation Letter.
 If you have applied for a graduate program (Masters or Doctoral Studies), no Attestation Letter is required.